 Near Stratford in Sherman County, Texas — The American South (West South Central)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 29, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 206 times since then and 19 times this year.
-Photos: 1, 2. submitted on March 29, 2016, by Bill Kirchner of Tucson, Arizona.
+It was originally submitted on March 29, 2016, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 232 times since then and 18 times this year.
+Photos: 1, 2, 3. submitted on March 29, 2016, by Bill Kirchner of Tucson, Arizona.